cutthroat78/Leaving-Cert-Notes/subjects/english/poetry/w-b-yeats/wild-swans.md

-# The Wild Swans at Coole by W. B. Yeats
+# The Wild Swans at Coole by W.B.
+Yeats

 > The trees are in their autumn beauty,
 > The woodland paths are dry,